-ALTA is committed to ensuring equity and access across the broad range of our activities and initiatives, maintaining a culture in which all members, staff, and participants in ALTA programming feel welcome, regardless of age, race, ethnicity, language, sex, gender identity and expression, sexual orientation, religion, national origin, ability status, socioeconomic status, immigration status, and other forms of difference, and valuing myriad and differing intellectual and artistic contributions, political and ideological views, and lived experiences for their capacity to enrich ALTA’s work and contribute to its success as a membership organization.
+ALTA is committed to ensuring equity and access across the broad range of our activities and initiatives, maintaining a culture in which all members, staff, conference attendees, and participants in ALTA programming feel welcome, regardless of age, race, ethnicity, language, sex, gender identity and expression, sexual orientation, religion, national origin, ability status, socioeconomic status, immigration status, and other forms of difference, and valuing myriad and differing intellectual and artistic contributions, political and ideological views, and lived experiences for their capacity to enrich ALTA’s work and contribute to its success as a membership organization.

 It is therefore incumbent upon the organization to create an inclusive environment where everyone feels safe and welcome and has their needs accommodated.
 We wish to eliminate barriers to accessing our programming and to joining the literary translation profession.
 This document outlines the behavior expected to help achieve that environment and also specifies behaviors that are strictly prohibited.

 “Participant” in this policy refers to anyone present at ALTA meetings, conferences, programming, and other events, including ALTA staff, contractors, vendors, exhibitors, venue staff, ALTA members, volunteers, and all other attendees.

 Respect everyone’s personal dignity and bodily autonomy—regardless of their age, race, ethnicity, language, sex, gender identity and expression, sexual orientation, religion, national origin, ability status, socioeconomic status, immigration status, and/or other forms of difference.